Virtual Customers: Who’s Minding the Store?

 The customers in question are those who have drifted away from the branch and now do most of their banking at arm’s length.
 Seldom seen in lobbies, these “virtual-domiciled” customers have built their banking lives around alternatives such as online and mobile banking, automated teller machines (ATMs) and contact centers.

-According to Novantas research, infrequent branch users now constitute from 20% to 40% of the retail customer base at various regional banks (see chart, “Customers Drift Away from the Branch”).
+According to Novantas research, infrequent branch users now constitute from 20% to 40% of the retail customer base at various regional banks.
 And their ranks likely will grow, mirroring the trend in other retail industries, such as electronics stores and book store chains, which have seen dwindling customer traffic in storefront outlets.

 Banks need an organized, deliberate response to this trend.
 Yet, most have thus far failed to effectively manage this critical virtual-domiciled segment.
 To successfully retain and grow this customer group and capture a greater share of wallet, retail banks must change the way they do business across five areas: sales and marketing; controlling delivery costs; network configuration; customer analytics; and ultimately, organizational structure.